 Techniques for Walls

-• Spray foam insulation for a comprehensive seal against sound leaks.
+Spray foam insulation offers a comprehensive seal and further minimizes air gaps, preventing sound leakage.

 Common Challenges and Solutions